We made these easy apple tartlets with a simple apple filling and tasty squares dough, using a silicon tartelette container.

-Makes six tartlets of about 850 mm in diameter
+Makes six tartlets, each about 85 mm in diameter

 - 1 quantity of tasty square dough